Narendra404/emotibook-front/README.md

 ## Overview

 This React application provides the frontend interface for the Emotibook application.
-It allows users to view and interact with posts, users, and ratings within the Emotibook ecosystem.
+It allows users to view and interact with posts and users within the Emotibook ecosystem.

 ## Technologies Used